 Liaison interpretation, also known as ad hoc and relay: this is a type of two-way interpreting, where the interpreter translates every few sentences while the speaker pauses.
 This is common in telephone interpreting as well as in legal and health situations.
 The interpreter supports people who are not fluent in the language being used to ensure their understanding.

 Sign language interpretation: interpreters convert spoken statements into sign language and vice versa.
-Interpreting from one sign language to another is a new area.
+Interpreting from one sign language to another is another option.

 The following work activities are likely in any interpreting setting: